Today's Hours: 10:00 am to 5:30 pm

 Duration: 60 minutes, unless otherwise specified.

 The ongoing Voyager mission launched in 1977 and the current Mars rover missions have continued to redefine our understanding of our solar system.
-Students will follow a story of space exploration and discovery through the eyes of Voyager, Anita the spider, and the Mars rover Curiosity.
+Students will follow a story of space exploration and discovery through the eyes of Voyager, Anita the spider, and the Mars rover Sojourner.
 They will learn how scientific research teaches us about other planets.
 Students will create an updated version of Voyager's "golden record," sending out a greeting from the people of Earth.

 The first successful flight by the Wright brothers in 1903 inspired future generations to learn more about the forces of flight.
 Students will discover these forces — weight, lift, thrust, and drag.
 Demonstrations and activities will bring to life the principles of gravity, air pressure, and air resistance, as well as Newton's Third Law.
 Students will work in groups to design, build, and test a simple propeller using the scientific inquiry model.